enRose/enRose.github.io/c-sharp/dictionary-pattern/dictionary-pattern.md

 }
 ```

 We fold knowledge into a clever data structure so our program can be as dumb as possible.
 We can use any data structure that fits our purpose.
-Quite often, I find myself using a dictionary to encapulate knowledge therefore I call it Dictionary Pattern.
+Quite often, I find myself using a dictionary to encapsulate knowledge therefore I call it Dictionary Pattern.

 Dictionary pattern fundamentally is about correlation, it relates two things together, i.e. if it is A then I want X, if it is B then I want Y, etc.